ivan-ku/ferdinand-ui/demo-app/README.md

 # Demo App
-This app demonstrates intended usage of the Ferdinand system.
+This app demonstrates usage of the Ferdinand system in AS3 mode